rejuancse/best-addons-for-elementor/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-X-Extensions for WooCommerce plugin is an extensible plugin that lets you easily manage woocommerce extensions by the xwoo.club.
+WP Elementor Widgets for Elementor plugin is an extensible plugin that lets you easily manage woocommerce extensions by the wpew.club.
 Quick view, WooCommerce product search and Product listing extension easy to use in your woocommerce platform..

 == Description ==
-X-Extensions for WooCommerce is a multiple addons with one solution.
+WP Elementor Widgets for Elementor is a multiple addons with one solution.
 In this plugin you can easily handle your everyday needed addons. quick view, product search, and listing your awesome produsts.

 = Shortcode List =
 To use these shortcodes, just place the required shortcode(s) on your desired location.

   * Product list [product_listing]
-  * Product search [xewc_product_search]
+  * Product search [wpew_product_search]

 = Features =